 Humans factors analysis evaluates how human beings fit into the system or interact with the product.
 Human factors evidence is based on the understanding that human beings are flawed and therefore systems and products must be designed in a manner to account for foreseeable human behavior.
 In other words, we know human beings are unreliable and cannot do the task the same every time — if a critical mistake occurs, that mistake could bring the entire system down .
 Therefore, the risk of human error must be addressed and planned for.

-For examples there are limitations in how people may interact with the system or product due to age, memory, gender, health, training, or ability.
-The limitations can be addressed with either appropriate training, guarding, product design, or warning.
+For example, there are limitations in how people may interact with the system or product due to age, memory, gender, health, training, or ability.
+The limitations can be addressed with either appropriate training, guarding, product design, or via warning.
 A human factors expert will evaluate these issues and address whether the company properly addressed the foreseeable human behavior that contributed to the event at issue and whether product or system design changes would have prevented that injury.

 The Lyon Firm works with human factors experts when those issues are presented in product liability cases.